qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 QGIS has various capabilities for editing OGR, SpatiaLite, PostGIS, MSSQL Spatial and Oracle Spatial vector layers and tables.

-Editing can be done by placing nodes manually.
+Digitizing can be done by placing nodes manually.
 And for lines and polygons, free-hand digitizing can be toggled by pressing :kbd:`R` or activating stream digitizing in the :guilabel:`Advanced Digitizing Toolbar`.